lpiob/mta-billiard/README.md

 How to use
 ----------

 Just start the resource.
-It will create two biliard tables at Grove Street.
+It will create two billiard tables at Grove Street.
 There's no commands to start the game, just approach them, and use your mouse buttons to target and shoot.